lry127/gfw_proxy/README.md

 ## Introduction:

-gfw-proxy is a open source software licensed under [GPL-3.0 license](LICENSE.txt) which aims to provide a secure and lightweight method that helps you get rid of the [Great Firewall](https://en.wikipedia.org/wiki/Great_Firewall).
+gfw-proxy is a open source software licensed under [GPL-3.0 license](LICENSE.txt) which aims at providing a secure and lightweight solution that helps you get rid of the [Great Firewall](https://en.wikipedia.org/wiki/Great_Firewall).

-## Inspirations:
+## Inspiration:

 We've long firmly held the belief that everyone in the world should have the same equality in accessing human knowledge, as well as the ability to enjoy the [Right to Internet access](https://en.wikipedia.org/wiki/Right_to_Internet_access) (see below).
 But very unfortunately, if you live in a country where heavy censorship and control are applied everywhere in the internet, you might fail to enjoy your proper rights.
 Hopefully, we create this software trying our best to give them back to you.